Summary of Decameron tales: Second tale (IV, 2)

-Friar Alberto deceives a woman into believing that the Archangel Gabriel is in love with her.
-As an excuse to sleep with her, Friar Alberto tells her that Gabriel can enter his body.
-Afterward, for fear of her kinsmen, he flings himself out of her window and finds shelter in the house of a poor man.
-The next day the poor man leads him in the guise of a wild man into the piazza, where, being recognized, he is apprehended by his fellow friars and imprisoned.
+Friar Alberto deceives a woman in Venice into believing that the Archangel Gabriel is in love with her.
+As an excuse to sleep with her, Alberto tells her that Gabriel can enter his body.
+Her brothers discover the deception and come for him at the woman's house, but he flings himself out of her window and finds shelter in the house of a poor man.
+The poor man also knows of the Gabriel ruse, but pretends that he will help Alberto escape.
+The next day, he leads Alberto into the piazza as a caged wild man.
+Being recognized, he is apprehended by his fellow friars and imprisoned.

 Pampinea tells the second tale of the day, which is a very ancient tale.
 Supposedly it comes from an episode in the life of Alexander the Great.
-Other notable previous recordings of it include Josephus's Jewish Antiquities, the Pantschantantra, and One Thousand and One Arabian Nights.
+Other previous renderings include Josephus's Jewish Antiquities, the Pantschantantra, and One Thousand and One Arabian Nights.

 Third tale (IV, 3)

-Three young men love three sisters, and flee with them to Crete.
-The eldest of the sisters slays her lover for jealousy.
-The second saves the life of the first by yielding herself to the Duke of Crete.
-Her lover slays her, and makes off with the first: the third sister and her lover are charged with the murder, are arrested and confess the crime.
-They escape death by bribing the guards, flee destitute to Rhodes, and die in destitution there.
+Three sisters of Marseille love three unsuitable men, and thus determine to flee with them to Crete.
+The eldest sister, Ninetta, discovers that her lover has become unfaithful, and poisons him.
+The crime is discovered by the Duke of Crete who announces that he will burn Ninetta at the stake.
+The second sister, Maddelena, knows that the Duke is enamored of her, so offers herself to him in exchange for her sister's life.
+Maddelena's husband discovers this, kills Maddelena out of jealousy, and the escapes the island with Ninetta.
+The youngest daughter, Bertella, and her husband are now under suspicion for the murder of Maddelena, but they escape the island to Rhodes and live out their lives in poverty.